JazzMaster/LazGFX/README.md

 ### Build status:

-(Travis CL doesnt work with Pascal sources.
+(Travis CL (the colored pill) doesnt work with Pascal sources.
 You wont see the nice pretty graphbar.)

+RELEASE freeze at .80 (BUILD SUCCESS- SDL subsystem)<br>
+RELEASE freeze upcoming for v2.0(sources not ready yet).

-state:  RELEASE freeze at .80 (SUCCESS) master branch: code is unstable WIP.
+master branch: code is unstable WIP.
 May or may not build.

-I have a SHITTON of rewrites with the "OGL switch" pending.
-(This may take some time to get something that compiles.)
+2305 more lines to convert to the new OpenGL spec-<br>
+(most of this is probly in initGraph)

 to Fake: detectGraph()
 (resolutions used are too low)

+FULL CGA, EGA, and VGA palletted modes should work properly.<br>
+Checks for windows(but not PowerPC-BE- arch) have been added.

+FrameBuffer support code needs some help-<br>
+Im going to have to merge this back in. <br>
+I lost the Dotfiles git leaves behind, somehow, on the local copy.

 ---